 The grooming process also focuses on isolating victims from their friends and families, so they don’t have help when making decisions.
 The scammers will convince victims that their friends and families have questionable motives to criticize the scammer.

-The scammer will finally ask for money; usually for an emergency, business problem, or plane ticket to finally meet.
+The scammer will finally ask for money; usually, for an emergency, business problem, or plane ticket to finally meet.
 If the victim sends money, the scammer will find ways to keep asking for more.
-These scams can also be dangerous: victims have unknowingly been pulled into money laundering or drug trafficking and, in a few cases, even convinced to fly overseas to meet their love interest only to be kidnapped and held for ransom.
+These scams can also be dangerous.
+Sometimes a scam may result in identity theft or involuntary involvement in money laundering.
+In other cases, victims have been used as couriers for smuggling drugs, money, or other goods.

 The fraud continues

 Even if targets realize they have been victims of a scam, the fraud may continue with a new scam pretending to help them get their money back.
 A fake law enforcement official may reach out to say the scammer has been caught and the victims can get their money – if they spend several thousand dollars in fees.
 The original scammer will also sometimes reach out and admit that the “relationship” started as a scam but then claim they actually fell in love.
 And the cycle continues.

 There are laws that can be used to prosecute scammers.
 In some cases, electronic-theft and economic-espionage statutes can be applied, and in others, statutes called Access Device Fraud can be used.
 However, it takes more than the legal framework.
 Individuals need to be sufficiently warned and aware of the nature, scope, and breadth of romance scams.

 Originally published by BBB & the Wall Street Journal, adapted by IAACU.